pact-foundation/pact-python/README.md

 For more information about what Pact is, and how it can help you test your code more efficiently, check out the [Pact documentation].

+Note: As of Version 1.0 deprecates support for python 2.7 to allow us to incorporate python 3.x features more readily.
+If you want to still use Python 2.7 use the 0.x.y versions.
+Only bug fixes will now be added to that release.

 # How to use pact-python

 ## Installation